jayprophit/cs50-Python/Python Documentation.md

 # __str__
-this is also a special method, this is used when another function wants to see your object as a string
+this is also a special method, this is used when another function wants to see your object as a string this is generally ment for users of the program, to be user friendly

+# repr
+is ment for developers which gives access to more information, it will provides the data on what type of object it is